Taulaa/The-Salvanian-Conlang/docs/index.md

 *Vi/iv = future suffix for verbs.*

-*Ko ben igyosiv gyadeto? = Will you go by car?*
+*Ko ben igyosiv seka gyadeto? = Will you go by car?*

 ### The Genitive Case:

-The Genitive case in Salvanian describes something as *belonging to x*.
+The Genitive case in Salvanian describes something as *belonging to x* or *belonging to a group that are like x or are alike in essence to x*.

 If a word ends in a vowel, "*co*" is added.